2017 Mazda3 Review

 What might I miss that similar cars have?Expand Section

 Perhaps a more robust first-response to the accelerator, such as you might get from a turbocharged engine.
-The Volkswagen Golf and Holden Astra offer this, for example.
+The Golf, Astra, Focus, and Civic offer this, for example.

-Perhaps the greater all-weather security of all-wheel drive, as offered by the Subaru Impreza.
+Perhaps the greater all-weather security of all-wheel drive, standard on an Impreza.

 I like this car, but I can't choose which version.
 Can you help?Expand Section